Murrisk: Religion

 Murrisk is part of both the Roman Catholic and Church of Ireland parishes of Oughaval.
-Catholic records consist of marriages (from 1825) and baptisms (from 1845) and Church of Ireland records of baptisms, marriages and burials (all from 1802).
+Catholic records consist of marriages (from 1825) and baptisms (from 1845), and the Church of Ireland records of baptisms, marriages and burials (all from 1802).
 These records are held at the South Mayo Family Research Centre in Ballinrobe which is 32 km southeast of Westport.